-Julia has greatly benefited from the Google Summer of Code.
-In the last 6 years, over 70+ students have contributed to Julia and various Julia packages.
-Many of these students have become regular Julia contributors well beyond their summer projects.
-Take a look at the Ideas Page and contribute your ideas.
+Julia has greatly benefited from Google Summer of Code.
+In the last 8 years, over 130+ people have contributed to Julia and various Julia packages through the program.
+Many of these individuals, after their summer projects, have gone on to become regular contributors to the Julia ecosystem.
+Take a look to our Julia Seasons of Contributions Page and contribute your ideas.

 In 2019, we received an even larger number of very high quality applications but could only fulfill 15 slots through GSoC.
 Not wanting to lose some very impressive students and their exciting projects, we decided to supplement the program with the Julia Season of Contributions (JSoC), using some community funds.
-Details on the program were announced here: https://discourse.julialang.org/t/julia-seasons-of-contributions-to-supplement-gsoc/23922
+Details on the program were announced here: Discourse.julialang : Julia Seasons of Contributions to supplement GSoC

 10 Julia projects were supported in GSoC 2016.